 With more than 200 assets and 1,000 energy accounts, the City of El Paso is one of the largest consumers of energy (electricity and natural gas) in the Region.
 Acknowledging this, the City included the development of an Urban Energy Plan as one of its 25 by 25 Strategic Projects.
 To develop it, the City has convened an internal Cross-Functional Team, based on the RREAC’s pillars, to produce and implement the plan.

 Municipal Energy Update Presentation

 Today, the City of El Paso has now permanently incorporated the role of the Chief Resilience Officer within its organizational structure.
-From March 2015 - December 2016, the City of El Paso conducted over 95 community engagement events, 21 stakeholder work sessions and piloted 11 test projects.
-Our team communicated with just under 12,000 El Pasoans face to face and approximately 70,000 via digital means over the course of this work.
+From March 2015 - December 2016, the City of El Paso conducted over 95 community engagement events, and 21 stakeholder work sessions and piloted 11 test projects.
+Our team communicated with just under 12,000 El Pasoans face-to-face and approximately 70,000 via digital means over the course of this work.

 As part of the El Paso Resilience Strategy, four goals key to moving forward were set:

-Additionally, to producing high resolution descriptions of the distribution of temperature and humidity (heat index) across El Paso, the project successfully engaged with the community and created lasting partnerships to better understand and address the inequitable threat of extreme heat.
+Additionally, to produce high-resolution descriptions of the distribution of temperature and humidity (heat index) across El Paso, the project successfully engaged with the community and created lasting partnerships to better understand and address the inequitable threat of extreme heat.

 Summary Report Heat Watch

 MapsOpen Science Framework (OSF)Web AppWeb Map